 10 Things You Need To Be A Successful Sports Bettor

+How can we make money betting on sports?
 How do you become a successful sports bettor?
-On our blog Andrew gives us 10 things all successful sports bettors possess.
+Today Andrew Brocker gives us 10 things all successful sports bettors possess.

 #1 - Understand The Concept Of Value

 Critical.
 If you don't understand betting value, walk away.
 Sure you might be certain that a favourite at odds of 1.45 is going to win, but are the odds being offered giving any value?
 Plenty of times I've heard casual gamblers say "There's no way this team is going to lose this game."
 Well they might be legitimate favourites, but is the probability of them winning better than the odds being offered?
 Betting with this frame of mind is a little like saying an over-priced €2000 wide-screen TV was good value just because you really really really wanted it.

 Value is a simple concept, but most of the betting public don't understand this.
 And perhaps thankfully so, because its this naive or 'square' money that can skew the market, leaving great opportunities for the minority of gamblers who do know how to recognise value.

 If you've ever said the phrase "I'm not a numbers guy but....", then you probably shouldn't be a betting guy either.
 While plenty of gamblers can make a success of it by betting on instinct and 'feel', to be successful long term you need a viable staking plan and you need to understand what the odds reflect in terms of probability.
 In short, its a numbers game, and you need an adequate relationship with division and multiplication as a minimum.